 What a terrible thing it is to have hatred for someone else, both for the one who gives it and the one who receives it.
 Whenever something annoys or antagonizes us—we hate it.
 If people disagree with us or they don’t meet our predetermined standard of what is appropriate—we hate them.
 Consider just how much of the world’s population has a strong animosity toward one another at any given time.
 God Himself and His Son do not always fare well either!
-Ask every tenth person or so walking on a busy street in a large city what they think about God or Jesus, and very likely they will display a great deal of animosity even toward them!
+Ask every tenth person or so walking on a busy street in a large city what they think about God or Jesus, and very likely they will display a great deal of animosity toward either of them!

 Yet God does not hate us.
 It is against His very nature to hate His own creation.
 God’s love for us is so great that it is beyond measure, far greater even than the kind that we have for our own family, friends, or spouse.
 His love is totally unselfish and encompasses our whole being.
 God never wants to hate any of us.